BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/cronDaemon_step_by_step.md

 ## 2. Handling /etc/crontab (a working example)
 CronDaemon doesn’t handle cron table commands by itself.
 We’ll have to provide cronHandler function that would do this task.
 This example will only handle cron commands in /etc/crontab file so we will also start telnet server that will enable us to edit /etc/crontab file with the help of vi command.
+Don't forget to change partition scheme to one that uses FAT (Tools | Partition scheme |  ...).

 ```C++
 #include <WiFi.h>